-How can I troubleshoot slow performance when my gateway on AWS Storage Gateway is uploading to AWS?
+I want to troubleshoot slow performance when my gateway on AWS Storage Gateway is uploading to AWS.

 Review your internet bandwidth or network throughput to AWS

-The internet speed between your gateway and AWS can impact upload performance.
-To determine the internet bandwidth available to your gateway, run a network test from a virtual machine (VM) or system that's on the same network as your gateway appliance.
+The internet speed between your gateway and AWS can affect upload performance.
+To determine the internet bandwidth available to your gateway, run a network test from a virtual machine (VM).
+Or, use a system that's on the same network as your gateway appliance.

 If your gateway connects to AWS through an Amazon Virtual Private Cloud (Amazon VPC) endpoint for Amazon Simple Storage Service (Amazon S3) over an AWS Direct Connect or VPN connection, then run a network throughput test from an on-premises VM to an instance in the VPC.

 If your gateway is hosted on-premises and connects to AWS through a VPC endpoint for Storage Gateway over a Direct Connect or VPN connection, then traffic from the gateway to the S3 bucket traverses the public virtual interface or public internet.
-If the public virtual interface or internet connection is congested, then your gateway's upload performance can be impacted.
-To allow traffic to transverse the private virtual interface, then consider setting up your gateway with an Amazon S3 VPC endpoint.
-With this configuration, you must create and configure an Amazon Elastic Compute Cloud (Amazon EC2) proxy on your gateway appliance.
+If the public virtual interface or internet connection is congested, then your gateway's upload performance might be affected.
+To allow traffic to transverse the private virtual interface, consider setting up your gateway with an Amazon S3 VPC endpoint.
+When you use this configuration, you must create and configure an Amazon Elastic Compute Cloud (Amazon EC2) proxy on your gateway appliance.

 Check the size of the files that are being written to the Storage Gateway appliance

-Storage Gateway generally has better upload performance with larger files when compared to smaller files.
-This is because Storage Gateway breaks large files up into multiple parts, and then uploads the parts in parallel to the S3 bucket.
+Storage Gateway generally has better upload performance when using larger files than when using smaller files.
+This is because Storage Gateway breaks up large files into multiple parts, and then uploads the parts in parallel streams to the S3 bucket.